willimprkBrown/deployedMock/README.md

 # How to

-1. Run npm start
+1. Run npm start.
-2. Click on the link: http:localhost/8000
+2. Click on the link: http:localhost/8000.
-3. Click Login
+3. Click Login.
-4. Type commands into the command input
+4. Type commands into the command input.
-5. Click submit to see the result displayed
+5. Click submit to see the result displayed.

 # Collaboration